Music: Alice's Restaurant

 - Bread, Eggs, Breaded Eggs: Mother Rapers, Father Stabbers...
 Father Rapers.

-- In truth, the whole song is one long Brick Joke.
-Arlo starts out telling an amusing, but seemingly pointless, tale about getting arrested for littering before moving on to talk about his draft experience.
+- Brick Joke: Arlo starts out telling an amusing, but seemingly pointless, tale about getting arrested for littering before moving on to talk about his draft experience.
 And when he finally meets the "last man" at his draft induction, he's told they have one final question: "Have you ever been arrested?"
 Which requires him to go back to the very beginning ...

 - Crazy-Prepared: Officer Obie takes the toilet paper out of Arlo's cell so that he can't "bend the bars, roll the paper out the window, slide down the roll and have an escape."

 - Dashingly Dapper Derby: Alice's bowler hat on the cover.

 - Department of Redundancy Department:

 This song is called Alice's Restaurant, and it's about Alice, and the Restaurant.
 But Alice's Restaurant is not the name of the restaurant.
 That's just the name of the song, and that's why I called the song Alice's Restaurant.

 - Double Standard: Rape, Male on Male: Incidentally; Guthrie mentions that other people judged unfit to serve included "mother rapers... father stabbers... father rapers".
 On the live recording, this gets a laugh.

 - Draft Dodging: Not actually what Guthrie does in the song, but the only reason he's telling this story is so that you'll know how to dodge the draft.

 - Epic Rocking: The title track takes up more than 18 minutes.